Loading chat...

 -

-Establishes four recidivism classifications based on time elapsed from sentencing to new offense: Class 1 (less than 1 year), Class 2 (1-3 years), Class 3 (3-5 years), Class 4 (5-10+ years)
+Creates a new Chapter 233 in Title 13 establishing four recidivism classifications based on time elapsed since prior sentencing: Class 1 (less than 1 year), Class 2 (1-3 years), Class 3 (3-5 years), and Class 4 (5-10 years)

 -